 Should My Child Use an Electric Toothbrush?

-In addition to keeping your child's teeth clean, a children's toothbrush may have some fun perks which can entice children to practice good oral health care.
-The Indian Dental Association insists that one should look for small-headed toothbrush with soft nylon bristles suitable for the age of your child keeping the novelty factor in mind.
+In addition to keeping your child's teeth clean, a children's toothbrush has some fun perks.
+Many powered brushes come in a variety of character-themed styles which can entice children to practice good oral health care.

 How to Pick the Right Toothbrush